Armed Servies Vocational Aptitude Battery (ASVAB)

 ASVAB CEP helps you figure out what you’re good at, what is important to you, and the jobs that match your skills and interests.
 After you take the test you will participate in a series of activities to help you understand your scores, yourself, and your options.

 Thurston High will offer the ASVAB on Dec.
-1st, time TBA.
+5th, time 8am.
 Please sign up at the College & Career Center.